 So can you actually save money with a diesel vehicle?
 We’ll talk about that in this article.
 There’s a lot to consider when it comes to savings – does it mean cash at the pump?
 Or maybe servicing and maintenance costs?
 Could it be overall costs of ownership over a span of years?
 One thing’s for sure though; we’re spoilt for choice when it comes to diesel choices in this country.

 When it comes to fuel cost, there are some saving considerations, as well.
 Diesel is consistently cheaper at the pump than gasoline and you won’t be needing to fill up that often since fuel economy is relatively better in diesel cars.
 Where a diesel vehicle starts to shine is in highway miles; fewer stops plus constant speed equate to maximum fuel efficiency.
 Less filling up means less money spent on fuel, and less money spent on fuel is thanks to low fuel consumption numbers from diesel engines.
 Overall, diesel is a winner in terms of everyday costs.

-In some ways, diesel engines require less maintenance because they do not use spark plugs or distributors, so the need for ignition related fixes or tune ups is nonexistent.
+In some ways, diesel engines require less maintenance because they do not use spark plugs or distributors, so the need for ignition-related fixes or tune-ups is nonexistent.
 You do, however, need to keep the engine well-maintained through regular and frequent oil changes, together with air and fuel filters.
-Diesel cars are also equipped with a tank with a solution that reduces emissions, so keeping it topped off is a must.
+Diesel cars can also be equipped with a tank with a solution that reduces emissions, so keeping it topped off is a must.
 Failure to keep your engine maintained can result in a very expensive repair job down the road, especially when it comes to the fuel injection system.
 Keep your diesel vehicle in top condition and you won’t have any problems in the long run.